Table Of Contents

 What is the difference between a market order and a pending order?

-A market order executes immediately at the best available price, while a pending order waits until price reaches a level you’ve chosen before it triggers.
+A market order executes immediately at the best available price.
+A pending order stays inactive until price reaches the level or condition you set in advance.

 Why do traders use pending orders instead of market orders?